 Sound: Volume can range from quiet hissing to a loud roar, depending on the size of the leak and pipeline system.

-Smell: An unusual smell, petroleum odor or gaseous odor sometimes will accompany pipeline leaks.
-Natural gas and highly volatile liquids are colorless, tasteless and odorless unless commercial odorants or mercaptan is added.
-Gas transmission/gas gathering pipelines are odorless, but many contain a hydrocarbon smell.
+Smell: An unusual smell, petroleum odor, or gaseous odor sometimes will accompany pipeline leaks.
+Natural gas and highly volatile liquids are colorless, tasteless, and odorless unless commercial odorants or mercaptan is added.
+Gas transmission and gathering pipelines are odorless, but many contain a hydrocarbon smell.

 What to do in the event of a leak:

 Turn off any equipment and eliminate any ignition sources without risking injury.
 Leave the area by foot immediately.
 Try to direct any other bystanders to leave the area.
 Attempt to stay upwind.
 If known, from a safe location, immediately notify the pipeline operator and call 911 or the local emergency response number.
-The operator will need your name, your phone number, a brief description of the incident and the location so the proper response can be initiated.
+The operator will need your name, your phone number, a brief description of the incident, and the location to initiate the proper response .

 What NOT to do in the event of a leak: